-Next day we take the Trolley Tour to get our bearings and pass the House of the Seven Gables, made famous by author Nathaniel Hawthorne.
+Next day we leave Boston for a short stay in Salem.
+During the month of October The Haunted Happenings events make it one of the best places to enjoy Halloween.
+We take the Trolley Tour to get our bearings and pass the House of the Seven Gables, made famous by author Nathaniel Hawthorne.
 It is impossible to avoid references to the Witch Trials so we go to the Salem Witch Museum to get the full story.
 Re-enactments of the trials can be seen at the Witch Dungeon and even on the main street.
 Everything is close by in this pretty town with fine examples of federation houses and brownstones − each labelled with a date and name of the original owner.
 This is America where the smell of apples and cinnamon resonates through the wooden eaves of the buildings.

 Don’t leave Salem without eating in Turner’s restaurant which also has an interesting story and great food.